Mount Florence Station

 The station was established in 1882 by W.A. and W.E.
 Robinson, who selected 100000 acre of land just north of Mount Margaret in the Hamersley Range.
-The property is named because it was on a long flat hill and from the initials of the younger Robinson's fiancee, MF (Mary Francis).
+The property is named because it was on a long flat hill and from the initials of the younger Robinson's fiancée, MF (Mary Francis).

 The homestead was built in the 1890s.
 The oldest block in the complex was demolished owing to extensive termite damage.
 The homestead is a group of buildings arranged about a forecourt and set on different levels as they ascend the lower slope of the high hill to the south east.

 In 1903 the property was acquired by John Church, who later was elected as the member for Roebourne.
 It remained in his possession until his death in 1937.
 The property was advertised for sale in 1948, when it occupied an area of 295529 acre and had 24 paddocks for sheep and horses, and around 300 mi of fencing.
 The property also had a six-room homestead, electric lights, septic tanks, kitchen, storerooms, various quarters, blacksmith shop and hay sheds.
 It was purchased by a South Australian pastoralist Richard Andrews.
 The Andrews family still owned the property in 2016.